abdellahe3/SimpleApp/README.md

+# CS 310 - Softwar  Engineering
+## Curs project
-#This is myApp project
+This is a testing project for demo.
-this is test